robang74/HARDN-XDR/README.md

     ./hardn-main.sh --help
     ```

-3.  **Run the HARDN setup:**
+3.  **Run the HARDN-XDR setup:**
     Launch the script with superuser privileges to begin the hardening process:
     ```bash
     sudo ./hardn-main.sh
     ```
-    This will start the HARDN v2.0.0 setup with enhanced user interface and comprehensive system hardening.
+    This will start the HARDN-XDR setup with enhanced user interface and comprehensive system hardening.